-• Our Governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified.

-- Nigel Newman a member of the senior leadership team and Stefan Hargreaves, governor, are responsible for ensuring that our Wrotham School has met the DfE Filtering and monitoring standards for schools and colleges. - Our senior leadership team and Trust CAO are responsible for - procuring filtering and monitoring systems. - \circ $\,$ documenting decisions on what is blocked or allowed and why. - reviewing the effectiveness of our provision. - o overseeing reports. - ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and IT service providers/staff have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - The IT service providers/staff have technical responsibility for: - maintaining filtering and monitoring systems. - providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - working with the senior leadership team and DSL to procure systems, identify risks, carry out reviews and carry out checks. - All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, students and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.
+- Our Governing body and Trust Board have overall strategic responsibility for our filtering and monitoring approaches, including ensuring that filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - Nigel Newman a member of the senior leadership team and Stefan Hargreaves, governor, are responsible for ensuring that our Wrotham School has met the DfE Filtering and monitoring standards for schools and colleges. - Our senior leadership team and Trust CAO are responsible for - Procuring filtering and monitoring systems. - Documenting decisions on what is blocked or allowed and why. - Reviewing the effectiveness of our provision. - Overseeing reports. - Ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - Ensuring the DSL and IT service providers/staff have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - Any filtering and monitoring reports. - o Any child protection or safeguarding concerns identified. - Checks to filtering and monitoring system. - The IT service providers/staff have technical responsibility for: - Maintaining filtering and monitoring systems. - Providing filtering and monitoring reports. - o Completing technical actions identified following any concerns or checks to systems. - Working with the senior leadership team and DSL to procure systems, identify risks, and carry out reviews and carry out checks. - All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, students and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.